maikerumine/ESM4/mods/beds/README.txt

 if more than 50% of the players are lying in bed and use this option.

 Another feature is a controled respawning.
-If you have slept in bed (not just lying in it) your respawn point is set to the beds location and you will respawn there after death.
+If you have slept in bed (not just lying in it) your respawn point is set to the beds location.
+If dying you will respawn there.

-You can disable the respawn at beds by setting "enable_bed_respawn = false" in minetest.conf You can also disable the night skip feature by setting "enable_bed_night_skip = false" in minetest.conf or by using the /set command ingame.
+You can craft two types of beds:

+Simple shaped bed:

+wool wool wool
+wood wood wood

+Fancy shaped bed:

+wool wool stick
+wood wood wood

+Notice: You can use any color of wood or wool, mixing different is also possible.

 License of source code, textures: WTFPL
 ---------------------------------------
-(c) Copyright BlockMen (2014-2015)
+(c) Copyright BlockMen (2014)

 This program is free software.
 It comes without any warranty, to